Gamer239/pb-data-modifier/README.md

 #### Cost of Good Column Name

 The cost of good column name can be customized when calculating the profit.
+This argument is only meant to be used in conjunction with the `-p` flag.

 #### Fee Percent Column Name

 The fee percent column name can be customized when calculating the profit.
+This argument is only meant to be used in conjunction with the `-p` flag.

 #### Partial String For X Matching

+This argument is solely used to aid in determining when to display the profit calculation warning to the command line.
+This argument is only meant to be used in conjunction with the `-p` flag.

+`python3 fix-data.py -i input.csv -p -partial-supplement-string "*"`

+In this case any LineItemDescription that contained * would be need to have a match in LineItemProfit or else the script would flag a warning.

 #### Supress X in Profit Calculations

+The existance of this argument supresses the warning described above.
+This argument is only meant to be used in conjunction with the `-p` flag.

+`python3 fix-data.py -i input.csv -p -supress-x`

 ### Combination Examples
 Filter data based on the Practitioner John Doe and output the AmountPaid for any column that John Doe is in.